icfnext/aws-lambda-toolkit/README.md

 Feel free to open PR's, issues, or contact me with any questions/concerns.
 This was built to speed up development of some internal POC's utilizing AWS lambdas over at [ICF Olson](http://icfolson.com/).

 ## Changelog

+### v0.4.0
+- Addition of an `--env` argument and affordance of environment specific config files
+- Addition of support for `vpcConfig` to the config file
+- Update to latest AWS SDK version

 ### v0.3.0
 - Addition of runtime config